microsoft/lisa/pytest/DESIGN.md

 MIT licensed open source Python testing framework.
 It has a thriving community and plugin framework, with over 750 [plugins](https://plugincompat.herokuapp.com/).
-Instead of writing (and therefore maintaining) yet another test framework, we would do less with more by reusing Pytest and existing plugins.
+Instead of writing (and therefore maintaining) yet another test framework, we would do more with less by reusing Pytest and existing plugins.
 This will allow us to focus on our unique
-problems: organizing and understanding our tests, deploying necessary resources (such as Azure or Hyper-V virtual machines), and analyzing our results.
+problems: organizing and understanding our tests, deploying necessary resources (such as Azure, Hyper-V, or bare metal machines, collectively known as “targets”), and analyzing our results.

 In fact, most of Pytest itself is implemented via [built-in plugins](https://docs.pytest.org/en/stable/plugins.html), providing us with many